dizzweb-GmbH/dizzbase/README.md

             console.log('listening on *:3000');
          });
       })()

+## Common problems

+- If you get an error like "Uncaught database error: role "dizz" does not exist" you are probably missing the .env file with the database connection parameters.
+- "error: replication slot dizzbase_slot" or an error mentioning the publication pgoutput_dizzbase_pub might indicate that you did not create publication/replication (or created them in the wrong database) or that the statements were executed in the wrong order.

 ## TODO
 - SQL Parameter Binding instead of SQL String literals - in dizzbaseTransactions.j and dizzbaseQuery.js